 The wizard lets me go and I take measured breaths, control my heart rate, and look him silently in the eyes.
 This guy is a psycho with an IV drip of plutonium.
 He's going to kill us all.
 He leaves wordlessly.

 We get to the aircraft hangar.
-It's empty, save for one last helo, the 53E.
-I know that this particular model has the internal fuel tanks filled with an extra 200 gallons of fuel.
+It's empty, save for one last helo, the CH-53E Super Stallion.
+I know that this particular model has the internal fuel tanks filled with an extra 300 gallons of JP-8 av-fuel.
 We get in and it's a short flight to an abandoned airport, our last remote base, one of the last footholds in the region.

 The helo lands next to the Furnace and we get the fuel lines setup.
 The Captain greets me and gives a brief update on the situation.
 The 52nd is pinned in by the Nationalists and will be overrun in a few hours.
 DC has dropped the ball and we can't even get reliable satellite feeds up.
 Situation Nominal: All Fucked Up.

 "When do I go in?"
+I ask her.
 The Captain nods minutely toward the Furnace.
 "Got it.
 No time for caution."
 I strip off my clothes and get into the contraption.

 The Furnace is a couple of tons of metal that slide together to create a large horizontal drop.
 I get into the "thick" end, they push the two halves together, and for a moment the darkness is too much.
 I grope for and find a flare, strike it, and toss it toward the "thin" end.
 It lies in front of a narrow opening that's spinning and vibrating.
 Our "miniature jet engine".